tehtbl/ansible-role-ssh_server/README.md

 Role Description
 ================

-Install and configure ssh server on a system.
+Install and configure an openssh-server on your system.

 Example Playbook
 ================